longieirl/openvpn/README.md

 sudo nano /etc/openvpn/server.conf
 ```

-- Enable packet forwarding for IPv4
+- Enable packet forwarding for IPv4, this will allow your device to act as relay to the internet.
+If you want to only access your local network, then leave this step out.
 ```
 sudo sysctl -w net.ipv4.ip_forward=1 sudo sysctl -p